luiscoco/Tesla_Mobile_application-Images/README.md

 8.Streaming from the 9 TESLA car camaras in my laptop.

+9.Send E-mails/SMS/WhatsUp notifications to inform about the TESLA car variables.

+10.

 --------------------------------------------------------------------------------------------------------------

 Angular + Angular Material + .NET 7 + Mongo_DB